USD Follonica Gavorrano: Colors and badge

 The colors of the club are white, blue and red.

 Famous presidents

 Mario Matteini

-On 9 March 2011 died Mario Matteini, the historic president who led the club from Seconda Categoria to Lega Pro Seconda Divisione, from 1999 to 2011.
+Mario Matteini, the historic president who led the club from Seconda Categoria to Lega Pro Seconda Divisione from 1999 to 2011, died on 9 March 2011.

+Academy

+The club operates an academy with teams at the U19, U17, U16, U15, and U14 levels, ensuring participation across multiple age groups.